MileHacker Logo

 • Posta Kenya for standard mail services.

-• International courier services for critical items (available in Nairobi).
+• International courier services for urgent items (available in Nairobi).

 Language & Phrases

-Swahili and The english language are the official languages.
+Swahili and The english language are official languages.
 English is widely spoken in urban areas and tourism.
 Kikuyu is common in Kiambu County.
-A basic understanding of Swahili smooths interactions, especially at local markets.
+A basic understanding of Swahili smooths interactions, especially in local markets.

 Translation Tools